Posted June 25, 2018

 What is a Bake Off?

 Created by the Pulitzer Prize-winning playwright Paula Vogel, the Bake-Off is a communal writing event in which writers are given a random list of “ingredients” to incorporate into a play (for example: a kitchen sink, a front porch, and a withheld secret) to help inspire creativity and give writers permission to play.
-Hudson Valley community members are invited to submit short plays to be considered as part of the HVSF Community Bake-Off.
-Between 5-7 of these plays will be selected to be performed by professional actors, in-person on November 5th and 6th.
+Hudson Valley community members are invited to submit short plays to be considered as part of the HVS Community Bake-Off.
+Between 5-7 of these plays will be selected to be performed by professional actors, in-person on November 15 and 16.

 Who is eligible to submit a play to the Bake-Off?

-Anyone who has attended any of the recent workshops in Fall 2022 or has submitted to previous Bake-Offs is eligible to submit a play.
+Anyone who has attended any of the playwriting workshops in Fall 2025 or has submitted to previous Bake-Offs is eligible to submit a play.

 When are submissions due?

-Submissions are due at 11:59pm on Monday, October 10.
-Play submissions should be made via Google Form as a Microsoft Word of PDF file and will then be reviewed by a team of readers.
+Submissions are due at 11:59pm on Wednesday, October 15.
+Play submissions should be made via the Google Form below as a Microsoft Word of PDF file and will then be reviewed by a team of readers.

 When will I find out if my play has been selected?